conleyjl24/-xxx/.github/ISSUE_TEMPLATE/feature_request.md

 “[then many programmers will use this module in the end, together we can make money on it]”

-“[it is very important that what I write to you was not visible to other visitors you show me this new ]” “[module I will try to copy it in my code and send it through the Atom to other users and you, in turn, ]” “[send on your channels as from the site 477447]”
+“[it is very important that what I write to you was not visible to other visitors you show me this new ]” "[l don't see the new module you were supposed to create]" "[Hello-World]"
-# jekyll
-"[l don't see the new module you were supposed to create]" "[Hello-World]"
 "[this module can be called a magic module]"